|

 the objects.
 (Lesson 3)

-Places to see the work of great
+to see the work of great artists.

-Where to find Pinkmeister's art resource
+to find Pinkmeister's art resource web sites:

 On these web sites you will find dozens of art and design lessons.